Ichbinjoe/blog.ibj.io/content/post/syncookies-and-cuda.md

 ## Reflection

 This was a bad idea.
 There is no way without being the NSA with a massive GPU cluster available that this attack is halfway feasible.
-I guess the only real upshot is that SIPHash looks like it can be not only shoved into a GPU but also inserted into hardware (if you are curious, [here is a VHDL implementation](https://github.com/pemb/siphash)).
-I'm personally not convinced that such a hardware implementation would help in any way that really matters (so you can do it before the Earth dies, thats pretty cool!) but someone more experienced with hardware can say that before me.
-Really, there are so many better ways to achieve the benefits of cracking Linux's syncookie key than actually going and cracking the key - assuming SIPHash stands to scrutiny, Linux's implementation of syncookies looks incredibly secure.
+Hardware / ASIC acceleration may be a possibility which brings this attack a bit more in reach (if you are curious, have a [VHDL implementation](https://github.com/pemb/siphash) I found) but hardware acceleration is notoriously expensive.
+Really, there are so many better ways to achieve the benefits of cracking Linux's syncookie key than actually going and cracking the key.
+Assuming SIPHash stands to scrutiny, Linux's implementation of syncookies looks incredibly secure.